French Press vs Drip Coffee Maker

 Capacity: How Many Cups per Brew?

 This is a major factor for you to consider, depending on your morning coffee situation (posse or no posse?)

-All coffee makers come in various sizes.
-The typical French press begins at the single serve and maxes out at around ten.
-Drip machines being at a few cups and also peak at around the ten cup mark.
+All coffee brewing systems come in various sizes.
+The typical French press begins at the single-serve and maxes out at around ten.
+Somewhat different, drip makers begin at a few cups and peak at around the fourteen cup mark.

 If you’re serving coffee to your party guests or colleagues, think about how many cups you’ll need to produce each time.

-It’s worth remembering however, that the longer you keep your coffee hot, ready and waiting for you, the worse the it’s going to taste.
-The fresher the better!
+It’s worth remembering, however, that the longer you keep your coffee hot, ready and waiting for you, the worse it’s going to taste.
+The fresher the better.

 If you’re serious about coffee, like we are, the taste of the final product is the most important factor in any decision you make regarding coffee.